Charlotte Divorce LAWYER

 In this approach, an impartial third party makes decisions based on the facts and then makes a ruling that all sides agree upon.
 Both parties must comply with this decision once it has been handed down.

-While arbitration is like taking your divorce to court, it can sometimes be quicker and cheaper than litigation.
-A lot of divorcing couples take this route, especially those who want to avoid divorce court but still want a legally binding agreement on various issues.
+While arbitration is like taking your divorce to court, it can sometimes be quicker and less expensive than litigation.
+Many divorcing couples take this route, especially those who want to avoid divorce court but still want a legally binding agreement on various issues.

-Contact Warren Family Law today to schedule a meeting with our divorce lawyer in Charlotte!
+Contact Warren Family Law online or call (704) 741-1763 today to schedule a meeting with our Charlotte divorce lawyer!

 FREQUENTLY ASKED QUESTIONS

-If you’re considering divorce, you likely have many questions.
-At Warren Family Law, we’re here to answer some of the most common questions we get from prospective clients.
+If you are considering divorce, you likely have many questions.
+At Warren Family Law, we are here to answer some of the most common questions we get from prospective clients.

 How Long Does a Divorce Take in NC?

-The average divorce takes between 30 and 60 days.
-That’s considering the 30-day waiting period after you serve your spouse with divorce papers.
+The average divorce takes between 30 and 60 days after you file and serve your spouse with divorce papers, assuming all legal requirements have been met.

 Keep in mind that every divorce is different.
 Some will be resolved quickly, while others will take longer.
-Factors such as the complexity of asset division, the number of contested issues, and court schedules can impact the timeline significantly.
-It's essential to approach the process with patience and consult with our legal team to understand your specific timeline more accurately.
+Factors such as the complexity of asset division, the number of contested issues, and court schedules can significantly affect the timeline.
+It is essential to approach the process with patience and consult with our legal team to understand your specific timeline more accurately.

 Why Do Some Divorces Take So Long?

 If you and your spouse cannot agree on the divorce terms, you may have to take the matter to court.
 Unfortunately, that means your case may take longer than you would like.
-You will also be at the mercy of the court schedule.
+You will also be subject to the court schedule.

 At Warren Family Law, we will do everything we can to help you work through the divorce process as quickly as possible so that you can move forward.
 By addressing potential sticking points early on, we aim to minimize delays and keep your case progressing steadily.